acejo2208/Drone_Segmentation/README.md

     pip install -v -e .  # or "python setup.py develop"
     ```

-Note:

-a.
-Following the above instructions, MMDetection is installed on `dev` mode
-, any local modifications made to the code will take effect without the need to reinstall it.

-b.
-If you would like to use `opencv-python-headless` instead of `opencv
--python`,
-you can install it before installing MMCV.

-c.
-Some dependencies are optional.
-Simply running `pip install -v -e .` will
- only install the minimum runtime requirements.
-To use optional dependencies like `albumentations` and `imagecorruptions` either install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -v -e .[optional]`).
-Valid keys for the extras field are: `all`, `tests`, `build`, and `optional`.

-### Install with CPU only

-The code can be built for CPU only environment (where CUDA isn't available).

-In CPU mode you can run the demo/webcam_demo.py for example.
-However some functionality is gone in this mode:

-- Deformable Convolution
-- Deformable ROI pooling
-- CARAFE: Content-Aware ReAssembly of FEatures
-- nms_cuda
-- sigmoid_focal_loss_cuda

-So if you try to run inference with a model containing deformable convolution you will get an error.

 ### Another option: Docker Image

 We provide a [Dockerfile](https://github.com/open-mmlab/mmdetection/blob/master/docker/Dockerfile) to build an image.
 Ensure that you are using [docker version](https://docs.docker.com/engine/install/) >=19.03.